Wall Street tumbles as weak industrials add to dour mood

 All the three major Wall Street indexes were trading below their 200-day moving averages, a key technical indicator of long-term momentum and all 11 major S&P sectors were in the red, continuing what has been a punishing month for U.S. stocks.

-Caterpillar (CAT.N) tumbled 8.3 percent after the heavy-duty equipment maker maintained its 2018 earnings forecast, while 3M Co (MMM.N) slid 6.4 percent after the company cut its full-year profit forecast due to currency headwinds.
+Caterpillar tumbled 8.3 percent after the heavy-duty equipment maker maintained its 2018 earnings forecast, while 3M Co slid 6.4 percent after the company cut its full-year profit forecast due to currency headwinds.

-Technology stocks .SPLRCT also buckled and slid 2.14 percent, in tandem with global peers, over concerns of slowing growth in China and a tepid forecast from Apple (AAPL.O) supplier AMS AG’s (AMS.S).
+Technology stocks also buckled and slid 2.14 percent, in tandem with global peers, over concerns of slowing growth in China and a tepid forecast from Apple supplier AMS AG’s.

 “This is more about global GDP because 3M is cutting its FY forecast so that is a worry for U.S. investors worried about slowing growth: “Is the world slowing down and will our companies feel the pain?”, said Kim Forrest, senior portfolio manager at Fort Pitt Capital Group in Pittsburgh.